-Tom was immediately struck by the positive attitude of everyone he met at the Chicago Proton Center.
+Tom was immediately struck by the positive attitude of everyone he met at the Northwestern Medicine Proton Center.
 It was an attitude of “we’re going to beat this.”
 From the receptionists to the technicians, everyone had an optimistic approach.

-Tom's radiation oncologist recommended he have chemotherapy at Northwestern Medicine Cancer Center Warrenville, next door to Chicago Proton Center, as well as proton therapy.
+Tom's radiation oncologist recommended he have chemotherapy at Northwestern Medicine Cancer Center Warrenville, next door to Northwestern Medicine Proton Center, as well as proton therapy.
 The plan would give Tom an excellent chance at a cure with fewer long-term side effects affecting his voice and swallowing compared to surgery.